Skalar/autoexec_bat/README.md

     <body data-autoexec="App.Products.Index">

 If the given module doesn't exist, it tries to execute a parent module.
-In this case, the module App.Products.autoexec() will be executed:
+In this case, App.Products.autoexec() will be executed:

     <div data-autoexec="App.Products.Dev.Null">..</div>

+### Auto-require

+If you have a module that you want to be included always, you can instruct AutoexecBat to require it:

+    AutoexecBat.autoRequire = "App.My.Module"

+Note: this will only work with modules defined with define().

 ## Installation